-ORDERED that Respondents shall pay the required monetary award pursuant to CL § 14-1912(a) to Consumer A within 30 days of this Final Order being signed.
-Respondents shall make payment by mailing to Consumer A a check in the amount specified above via U.S. First Class Mail at the most recent address of Consumer A known to the Respondents.
-If the mailing of the payment is returned as undeliverable by the U.S. Postal Service, Respondents shall promptly notify the Commissioner in writing for further instruction as to the means of the making of said payment.
-Upon the making of the required payment, the Respondents shall furnish evidence of having made the payment to the Commissioner within sixty (60) days of this

-Final Order being signed, which evidence shall consist of a copy of the front and back of the cancelled check for each payment; and it is further
+ORDERED that Respondents shall pay the required monetary award to those consumers described herein within 30 days of the date of this Final Order.
+Respondents shall make payment by mailing to each consumer a check in the amount specified above via U.S. First Class Mail at the most recent address of that consumer known to the Respondents.
+If the mailing of a payment is returned as undeliverable by the U.S. Postal Service, Respondents shall promptly notify the Commissioner in writing for further instruction as to the means of the making of said payment.
+Upon the making of the required payments, the Respondents shall furnish evidence of having made the payments to the Commissioner within sixty (60) days of this Final Order being signed, which evidence shall consist of a copy of the front and back of the cancelled check for each payment; and it is further k  Kaufman